wp-plugins/upvote-downvote-vote-with-a-tweet/readme.txt

 === Upvote / Downvote - Vote with a Tweet ===
 Contributors: Adam_WP, quotesuk
+Tags: vote,votes,voting,upvote,downvote,twitter,tweet,adsense,shortcode,widget,post,posts,page,pages,snippet,plugin
-Tags: vote, votes, voting, upvote, downvote, twitter, tweet, adsense Requires at least: 3.9
+Requires at least: 3.9
 Tested up to: 4.0
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides convenient access to the vote scores at upvoting.com.
-Can display the results in various formats on any post or page.
+Provides convenient access to the vote scores at [Upvoting.com](http://upvoting.com "Visit Upvoting.com").
+You can display the results in various formats using the widget or on any post page.

 == Description ==